Sylius/Sylius/docs/bundles/SyliusFixturesBundle/custom_listener.rst

 Configurable listener
 ---------------------

-Listener that removes hardcoded directory isn't very useful.
+Listener that removes a hardcoded directory isn't very useful.
 Allowing it to receive an array of directories would make this listener a lot more reusable.

 .. code-block:: php

+    // ...

     final class DirectoryPurgerListener extends AbstarctListener implements ListenerInterface {